aredridel/recipes/Salads/Orzo Fruit Salad.md

 - 1/2 cup pecan pieces or sunflower seeds

 Cook the pasta to al dente, drain, rinse in cold water and drain again.
+Mix in the other ingredients.